ebarault/infra-haproxy-letsencrypt-acme-validation-plugin/README.md

 *Note:* ACME protocol stipulates validation on port 80.
 If your HTTP frontend listens on a non-standard port, make sure to add a port 80 bind directive.

-Finally, soft-restart HAProxy (see below for instructions) to apply the updated configuration.
+Finally, soft-restart HAProxy with `service haproxy reload` to apply the updated configuration.

 ## Workflow